-Dr. Carol Elliott was the first department chair of the program in the School of Health Professions until her retirement in June, 2007.
-Donna Nyght, CRNA, DNP, was appointed her successor as chair the following month.
+Carol Elliott, CRNA, MPA, Ph.D., was the first department chair of the program in the School of Health Professions.
+Upon her retirement in 2007, Donna Nyght, CRNA, DNP, was appointed her successor and continues to lead the program today.

 It was proposed in 1993 that the program expand to include satellite locations.
 Sponsored by a grant provided by the Division of Nursing, Health and Human Services, the first satellite program was established at Mount Carmel Medical Center in Pittsburg, Kan.
-Students at a satellite campus began with the first two semesters on the KUMC campus.
+Students at a satellite campus began with the first two semesters on the KU Medical Center campus.
 A second satellite program was initiated at Overland Park Regional Medical Center in Overland Park, Kan., in 2003.
 Using Web-based instruction the program then provided the required didactics online to students who completed their clinical experiences at the satellite affiliates.
-The curriculum at the satellite programs was identical to that offered on the KUMC campus.
-While these sites are no longer primary clinical sites, they continue to be serve as clinical affiliates for the program.
+The curriculum at the satellite programs was identical to that offered on the KU Medical Center campus.